xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 There are a few components within the starter project that must be completed, marked as TODO in the code.
 The first set of TODO items we will address are in the ProcessImage function, the FindLicensePlateText class that calls the Computer Vision API, and finally the SendToEventGrid.cs class, which is responsible for sending processing results to the Event Grid topic you created earlier.

-> **NOTE** Do **NOT** update the version of any NuGet package.
+> **Note:** Do **NOT** update the version of any NuGet package.
 This solution is built to function with the NuGet package versions currently defined within.
 Updating these packages to newer versions could cause unexpected results.

-1. Navigate to the **TollBooth** project using the Solution Explorer of Visual Studio
+1. Navigate to the **TollBooth** project using the Solution Explorer of Visual Studio.

-2. From the Visual Studio **View** menu, select **Task List**
+2. From the Visual Studio **View** menu, select **Task List**.

     ![The Visual Studio Menu displays, with View and Task List selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image37.png 'Visual Studio Menu')

-3. There you will see a list of TODO tasks, where each task represents one line of code that needs to be completed
+3. There you will see a list of TODO tasks, where each task represents one line of code that needs to be completed.

 > ![A list of TODO tasks, including their description, project, file, and line number display.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image38.png 'TODO tasks')